-- 35. In his submissions, the applicant also referred to other individuals who have successfully obtained access to QPRIME information from QPS which revealed, in one case, that an individual's record had been accessed in excess of 1,400 times.44 It is unclear how this submission is relevant to the present application, where the applicant is only seeking access to information which identifies all officers who have accessed his name on QPRIME, and has not requested information regarding the frequency of such access. - 36.
-The applicant also submitted that there is a significant public interest in disclosure of the QPRIME officer information.
-I acknowledge that the IP Act is to be administered with a pro-disclosure bias45 and that it is Parliament's intention that the grounds for refusing to deal with applications be interpreted narrowly.46 However, the exemptions in schedule 3 of the RTI Act set out the types of information which Parliament has decided would, on balance, be contrary to the public interest to disclose.
-While an agency has discretion in these circumstances,47 the Information Commissioner does not.48 Once a class of documents satisfies the requirements of an exemption, as I have found in this case, I am precluded from considering any public interest factors, no matter how compelling.49
+- 37. In his submissions, the applicant also referred to other individuals who have successfully obtained access to QPRIME access information from QPS which revealed, in one case, that an individual's record had been accessed in excess of 1,400 times.45 I acknowledge that QPS has, on some occasions in the past, disclosed QPRIME access information.46 However, in processing a series of applications made to QPS by various individuals seeking access to information substantially the same as the QPRIME access information in the past year, QPS identified several issues associated with disclosure of such information, which led to QPS making submissions to OIC regarding its expectation of prejudice to its methods or procedures, as they relate to QPRIME.47 - 38.
+The position previously taken by QPS in relation to disclosure of QPRIME access information does not have any impact on my finding that this information meets the requirements for exemption under schedule 3, section 10(1)(f) of the RTI Act.
+There is nothing in the IP Act which prevents an agency from reconsidering its position on disclosure of particular information.
+Similarly, there is no requirement for me to follow the approach taken by an agency in response to a previous access application.
+In conducting a merits review, I am required to determine each matter on its own facts and on the basis of the available evidence at the time of making my decision. - 39.
+The applicant also submitted that there is a significant public interest in disclosure of the QPRIME access information.
+I acknowledge that the IP Act is to be administered with a pro-disclosure bias48 and that it is Parliament's intention that the grounds for refusing to deal with applications be interpreted narrowly.49 However, the exemptions in schedule 3 of the RTI Act set out the types of information which Parliament has decided would, on balance, be contrary to the public interest to disclose.
+While an agency has discretion in these circumstances,50 the Information Commissioner does not.51 Once a class of documents satisfies the requirements of an exemption, as I have found in this case, I am precluded from considering any public interest factors, no matter how compelling.52